The "Ban" on Parsifal

 symposium held at the University of Adelaide, South Australia, 25-27 November 1998.

-© Derrick Everett 1996-2017.
-This page last updated (tweaked slightly for mobile devices; reduced page width to 860px, rewrote then split one paragraph)
+© Derrick Everett 1996-2018.
+This page last updated (tweaked slightly for mobile devices, again)